didacfontanet/entra-id-iam-lab/lab-08-app-registration-oauth2/readme.md

 ## Objective

-Register an application in Microsoft Entra ID, configure delegated API permissions with admin consent, create a client secret as application credential, and explore the OAuth2/OIDC authentication endpoints.
+Register an application in Microsoft Entra ID, configure delegated API permissions with admin consent, create a client secret, and work through the OAuth2/OIDC authentication endpoints.
 Understand the difference between delegated and application permissions, and how the authorization code flow works behind any "Sign in with Microsoft" button.

-**Zero Trust principle applied:** Verify explicitly — every application that accesses resources must be explicitly registered, granted only the permissions it needs, and authenticated with a verifiable credential.
-No implicit trust is granted to unregistered apps.
+**Zero Trust principle applied:** Verify explicitly.
+Every application that touches resources has to be registered, granted only the permissions it needs, and authenticated with a credential that can be verified.
+Nothing gets implicit trust just because it's inside the tenant.

 ---